October 14th & 15th 2017

 Children under 12 are free and so is your dog.
 We do require you to pick up after them plus the dogs must be leashed.
 Please note the DOT will not allow non-service animals on the shuttle busses.

-The fair admission fee of $7 goes to help preserve and maintain Prater’s Mill and the surrounding buildings.
+The fair admission fee of $7 (cash only) goes to help preserve and maintain Prater’s Mill and the surrounding buildings.
 Coca-Cola sponsors live entertainment all day long at the Saylors Pavilion.
 Appalachian musicians and cloggers are among the many acts scheduled throughout the weekend.

 And yes there is food.
 Held in the atmosphere of an old time country fair, Southern home style cooking is provided by many civic groups and vendors at reasonable prices.